Joncitone/lpl-cc_react-version/README.md

 - **Score**: I calculated a score for each framework by combining forks, stars, and open issues.
   The formula is consistent across frameworks, and can be found as a thunk in the reducer files.

-- **Forks**: Forks are a decent indication of code stability, while not all forks are projects that depend on the stability of the repository, a good portion of them are and they will ocassionally update their fork by setting the original as an upstream.
+- **Forks**: Forks are a decent indication of code stability.
+While not all forks are projects that depend on the stability of the repository, a good portion of them are.
+Users can update their fork by setting the original as an upstream.

-- **Stars**: Stars are mostly a sign of community support in the form of a social media popularity indicator.
-Stars are very similar to likes on social media sites, and along with Following are one of the biggest social aspects of Github.
+- **Stars**: Stars are an indicator of social media popularity.
+Stars are very similar to likes on social media sites, and (along with following) are one of the biggest social aspects of Github.

-- **Issues** (open): Issues were a bit tricky, and over the several iterations of this project I switched from closed issues, to total issues, and finally landed on open issues.
-My decision was based on open issues being a decent sign of activity, while the other forms of issues were more a sign of repository age.
+- **Issues** (open): Issues were a bit tricky.
+Over the several iterations of this project, I switched from closed issues, to total issues, and finally landed on open issues.
+Open issues are a decent sign of current activity, while the other forms of issues were more a sign of repository age.

 ### Other Considerations

 - **Commits**: Like issues, I experimented with commits.
 First with an array indicating weekly commits over the past year, then with the total number of commits.
-Ultimately, I decided this was not a good indicator due to Ember being an outlier with an inordinate amount of commits.
+Ultimately, I decided this was not a good indicator because this is a signal of code development style rather than quality.

 - **NPM Package Downloads**: I considered adding these metrics to the overall score as they might also be a good indication of development activity.
 React was very popular here, perhaps due to CRA, Next.js, and Gatsby.
 In the end I decided against it since it would put React so far ahead.